 - a.
 Overview.
-Provide a brief description of the goals and objectives of the proposed IUSE: GEOPATHS project, the intellectual focus, organizational structure, timetable, and any participating organizations' commitment to the activity.
-Information should be provided about the specific student population being targeted (e.g., demographics, grade level, critical juncture), as well as a justification as to why this particular population was chosen. - b.
-Institutional Profile(s).
-Provide a brief description of the submitting organization and any other institutional partners in the project.
-Proposals should describe the current status of undergraduate geoscience education, research, and/or training opportunities at each institution, including the demographics and expertise of the faculty, staff, and the number, demographics, and expertise of the undergraduate or other targeted student population participating in these geoscience opportunities.
-If more than one institution is involved in the project, the proposal should describe the goals of the collaboration and the anticipated outcomes for students who will benefit from that collaboration.
-The roles of each institution and a management plan should be clearly defined. - c.
-Project Design.
-Proposals should describe the specific activities that will be undertaken to achieve the goals outlined in this solicitation, appropriate for the specific track being addressed.
+Provide a brief description of the goals and objectives of the proposed IUSE:GEOPAths project, the intellectual focus, organizational structure, timetable, and any participating organizations' commitment to the activity.
+Information should be provided about the specific student population being targeted (e.g., demographics, grade level, critical juncture), as well as a justification as to why this particular population was chosen. - a justification as to why this particular population was chosen.